FRC-2928/FRC-Programmer-Training/docs/Romi/Control/romiPID.md

 # Motion Control PID
 In this lesson we're going to add a new commands that'll give us more control over how the robot moves.
 We'll be using a *PID Controller* that enables the robot to constantly monitor its current state as it drives towards its goal.
 For a more in-depth explaination refer to [Classical Control](../../Concepts/Control/classicalControl.md) module of this training guide.

-In this module we'll create three new commands that we'll test from the *AutonomousDistance* group command.
+In this module we'll create two new commands that we'll test from the *AutonomousDistance* group command.

 - *DriveDistancePID* that will drive the robot in a straight line.